beamartin27/tinylink/README.md

 Includes a tiny UI (Jinja/HTML) and a REST API with CRUD, redirect, and QR generation.

 > **Status at submission**: UI + API fully working for the required features.
-> The service auto-detects the request host, so short links & QR codes work locally and via ngrok without extra config.
+> Short links & QR codes use a configurable base URL (`APP_BASE_URL`), so you can point them to localhost, ngrok, or a deployed domain.

 ---